 As the holder of a conservation easement on your property, a land trust is obligated to monitor the easement annually to ensure that conservation values of the land are being preserved and to determine if the terms and conditions of the easement are being upheld.

-To fulfill its stewardship obligations, LPLC established a stewardship endowment to fund to support its stewardship activities.
-Active stewardship of easements ensures that the conservation values of protected properties are preserved.
+To fulfill its stewardship obligations, LPLC established a stewardship endowment fund to support its stewardship activities.
 While stewardship includes monitoring and record keeping, it also fosters relationships with landowners whose properties are encumbered by a conservation easement.

 Elements of stewardship include: